virajPatil11/INVENTORY-MANAGEMENT-SYSTEM/README.md

-# INVENTORY-MANAGEMENT-SYSTEM
+# INVENTORY-MANAGEMENT-SYSTEM-ASSIGMENT
-This repository is having all the codes with json files for making an Inventory Management System.
+This repository is having all the codes with json files for making an Inventory Management System during ETG PYTHON FOR AI/ML INTERNSHIP.

 ### I've made an inventory management system which is working on NoSQL database.